 The Company does not have an investment policy at this time.
 Any excess funds it has on hand will be deposited in interest bearing notes such as term deposits or short term money instruments.
-There are no restrictions on what the director is able to invest or additional funds held by the Company.
+There are no restrictions on what the directors are able to invest.
 Presently the Company does not have any excess funds to invest.